Back-to-School Reading Resources for ADHD

 http://www.additudemag.com/adhd/article/983.html

 About half of children with attention deficit hyperactivity disorder (ADHD) may experience problems with reading, according to a new study in Pediatrics.
-It was found that 51% of boys with ADHD had reading problems, as did 46.7% of girls with ADHD.
-More information about this study and many reading resources for ADHD are offered here.
+It was found that 51% of boys with ADHD had reading problems.
+For girls, it was 46.7%.
+To access more information about this study and ADHD reading resources, visit:

 http://www.webmd.com/add-adhd/childhood-adhd/news/20100927/many-adhd-kids-also-have-reading-problems